oma219/pacsketch/README.md

 Pacsketch is a software tool that uses probabilistic sketch data-structures to determine if packet traces contain anomalous behavior.
 The data-structures that are available to be used are MinHash and HyperLogLog.
 The key idea of this approach is that if we build a sketch over the incoming network data (packet header/connection data) then we can compare it with existing sketches to see what traffic pattern it is most similar to in order to identify anomalous sets of data.

 This project was completed for my course project in EN.601.714 - Advanced Computer Networks.
+The final paper as well as the presentations are saved in the `deliverables/` folder.

 # Build
 In order to build pacsketch, clone the repository and use cmake.